 Northwestern Michigan College: nEXt endorsement

-This logo for Northwestern Michigan College Experiential Learning Institute’s NMC EXperiential Learning Transcript (nEXt) endorsement reflects the Institute’s mission.
-The staff at the Institute consider themselves to be ‘navigators,’ with the goal of helping students find and navigate through their life and education goals, and have even adapted NMC’s tagline ‘Find it here’ into their own: ‘Find you here.’
+This logo for NMC’s Experiential Learning Institute’s nEXt endorsement reflects the Institute’s mission of helping students find and navigate their life and education goals.
 The compass represents navigation and finding, reflecting the Institute's role in guiding students.
-The tree from NMC’s existing logo serves as the northern point of the compass, connecting back to the ‘Find you here’ concept while reinforcing the connection to NMC.
-The waves symbolize the Great Lakes, grounding the design in the college's location.
-While the colors and typeface are directly drawn from NMC’s branding guidelines, ensuring the logo stays consistent with the college's overall identity.
+The tree from NMC’s existing logo serves as the northern point of the compass, while the waves symbolize the Great Lakes, grounding the design in the college's location.
+The colors and typeface are directly drawn from NMC’s branding guidelines, ensuring the logo stays consistent with the college's overall identity.

 Northwestern Michigan Fair